What is Legionella?

 To learn more about our cooling water treatment offerings, click here.

-Potable Water OfferingsThe Centers for Medicare and Medicaid Services (CMS) require healthcare facilities to reduce Legionella risk in healthcare facility water systems to prevent cases and outbreaks of Legionnaires’ Disease.
+Potable Water Treatment OfferingsThe Centers for Medicare and Medicaid Services (CMS) require healthcare facilities to reduce Legionella risk in their water systems to prevent cases and outbreaks of Legionnaires’ Disease.

-Medicare and Medicare/Medicaid-certified healthcare facilities are expected to have water management policies and procedures to reduce the risk of Legionella growth and spread.
+Medicare and Medicare/Medicaid-certified healthcare facilities are expected to have water management policies and procedures to reduce the risk of Legionella growth and transmission.

 CMS recognizes the ANSI/ASHRAE Standard 188 and its partner, the CDC Toolkit, as resources for developing water management programs.

-ChemTreat partners benefit from our expertise in many areas of Legionella risk management, such as:
+ChemTreat partners benefit from our expertise in many areas of Legionella risk management:

 - Water management program development, including training and education